patelkrupali010/Fetch-Rewards-Assessment/README.md

 ## Testing the result:
 Postgres:
-* If you have installed postgres correctly on your system, go to your cmd and type following:
+* If you have installed postgres correctly on your system (make sure to check the postgres port is not used by another application/ service), go to your cmd and type following:

  ```bash
 psql -d postgres -U postgres -p 5432 -h localhost -W